What is Veganuary and Should You Try it?

 Plant-based diets also offer considerable environmental benefits:

-• A 2018 study that included data from approximately 38,700 commercial farms across 119 countries, reported that animal agriculture (including aquaculture) uses approximately 83% of the world’s farmland and contributes approximately 56 to 58% of total food-related greenhouse-gas emissions, while only providing 18% of global calories (6)
+A 2018 study that included data from ~38,700 commercial farms across 119 countries reported that animal agriculture (including aquaculture) uses ~83% of the world’s farmland and contributes ~56–58% of total food-related greenhouse gas emissions, while only providing 18% of global calories (6).

-• The same paper found that if all consumers moved to a plant-based diet, land use could be reduced by 76% and food-related greenhouse-gas emissions by 49%
+The same paper found that if all consumers moved to a plant-based diet, land use could be reduced by 76% and food-related greenhouse gas emissions by 49% (6).

-• This is largely because livestock emit a lot of methane (a potent greenhouse gas) when digesting food (7), but also because raising, housing, and feeding livestock uses up so much land (e.g., 80% of the world’s soy is grown to feed animals!)
+This is largely because livestock emit a lot of methane (a potent greenhouse gas) when digesting food (7), but also because raising, housing, and feeding livestock uses up so much land.
+For instance, 80% of the world’s soy is grown to feed animals.

-Therefore, it makes sense that vegan diets are associated with the least amount of greenhouse-gas emissions compared to other diets (8).
+Given all of the above, it makes sense that vegan diets are associated with the least amount of greenhouse gas emissions compared to other diets (8).

 Figure 2.
-Global greenhouse-gas-emission savings associated with different diet types (Source: The Conversation: Which diet will help save our planet: climatarian, flexitarian, vegetarian or vegan?)
+Global greenhouse gas-emission savings associated with different diet types (Source: The Conversation).

 Summary

 Switching to a more plant-based dietary pattern—whether that’s vegan, vegetarian, or more in line with a flexitarian or Mediterranean-style diet—is beneficial for a number of important health outcomes.
-In addition, diets high in plant foods may offer substantial benefits to the environment.
-Ultimately, it is up to you whether you want to take the Veganuary plunge, or transition to a more plant-rich diet.
-If so, head to their website, where you can find recipes, eating guides, and more.
+In addition, plant-rich diets offer substantial environmental benefits.
+If you're interested in taking the Veganuary plunge (or transitioning to a more plant-rich diet), head to the Veganuary website where you will find recipes, eating guides, and more.

 Patrick Elliott, BSc, MPH